paul-beyer/caseworker_kata/README.md

 ### Feature: A worker can be assigned to a visit.
 As a visit, I must be able to have a worker assigned to me.
-- A visit can get and set a worker.
+- A visit can be assiged a worker.

 ### Feature: A supervisor has visits to manage.
 As a supervisor, I must be able to accept a list of visits so that I can assign workers to them
-- Can get and set a list of visits.
+- A supervisor can accept a list of visits.

 ### Feature: A supervisor can schedule a day's worth of visits.
 As a supervisor with a list of visits for the day, I can assign workers to those visits.
 In today's world a worker can only do one visit a day.